garrardkitchen/resume/content/blog/principles.md

 - Share blog posts & other materials across multiple channels
 - Compile a learning profile for an individual

 The coding advice/tips above are interesting ones.
 As professionals, we always want to improve our ability to code etc and in doing so we want our colleagues to benefit from our knowledge too.
 I recently became reacquainted with coding katas.
 As a black belt in Ju-Jitsu I am well versed in what a kata is.
 Katas can also be used to remind, stretch and improve our core coding capability.
 The last time I used a kata in programming was 10+ years ago.
 This was when I was first introduced to TDD.
 A favourite development book of mine is **'The Art of Unit Testing'** by Roy Osherove.
 It was the first edition.
 For many years I had it as a click-thru purchase option on a previous site of mine.
 I've not really participated in many katas since.
-I have written a few though and now having been reintroduced to them and their potential, as a Principal Engineer I can see it as an invaluable tool for both providing the framework to assess an Engineer's current capability and as an aid to building an Engineer's skills when used with **pair programming**.
+I have written a few though and now having been reintroduced to them and reminded of their potential, as a Principal Engineer I can see it as an invaluable tool for both providing the framework to assess an Engineer's current capability and as an aid to building an Engineer's skill when used with **pair programming**.

 **Pair programming** is a wonderful technique for propagating skills.
 Quite often, I find I only participate in pair programming is one of two use cases.
 (1) if the subject I'm investigating is new (important to have shared knowledge) and (2) when I'm helping an Engineer to overcome an esoteric issue.
 You know what they say? ...a problem shared is a problem halved!
 However, now, I'll be including **Pair Programming** as part of my techniques to stretch the Engineer's muscle memory (including mine!).